LiaoliaoLiu/CS61A/15. Iterators/Lecture 17 Iterators.md

 3
 ```

+If you iterate over a list, but change the contents of that list at the same time, you may not [visit all the elements](https://docs.python.org/3/tutorial/controlflow.html#for-statements).
 ## Generawtors and Yield Statements
 Generators do not use attributes of an object to track their progress through a series.
 Instead, they control the execution of the generator function, which runs until the next yield statement is executed each time the generator's \__next__ method is invoked.